 The Board consists of six members.
 The Board is divided into three classes, with the members of each class serving staggered, three-year terms.
-The terms of the Company's Class I directors will expire at the 2025 annual meeting of shareholders; the terms of the Company's Class II directors will expire at the Annual Meeting; and the terms of the Company's Class III directors will expire at the 2024 annual meeting of shareholders.
+The terms of the Company's Class III directors will expire at the Annual Meeting; the terms of the Company's Class I directors will expire at the 2025 annual meeting of shareholders; and the terms of the Company's Class II directors will expire at the 2026 annual meeting of shareholders.